stratosphereips/Basic-Python-Learning/README.md

 # Template Program for basic python learning
 This is a template for learning python.
 The idea is to have a template to analyze text files.

+The binetflow file in this project is: http://mcfp.felk.cvut.cz/publicDatasets/CTU-Malware-Capture-Botnet-184-1/2016-07-29_winn3.binetflow

 ## Usage
 - If you want to use the graph1.py tool